Intestacy – Who Gets What

 The above issues are just a brief outline of some of the reasons that it is important to have a will.
-There are a number of other rules affecting the administration of deceased estates (for example, the above information only addresses who will receive an inheritance on intestacy – but there are separate rules governing who should act on behalf of the estate to administer and distribute it).
+There are a number of other rules affecting the administration of deceased estates.
+For example, the above information only addresses who will receive an inheritance on intestacy.
+However, there are separate rules governing who should act on behalf of the estate to administer and distribute it.

 So whilst the question of, “what happens if I die without a will” seems simple, the outcome to the situation is highly dependant upon your circumstances.
-At the end of the day, having a will and proper estate planning in place will serve to simplify matters for your family upon your death, and is the only effective way to ensure that your estate and entitlements go where you intend for them to go – as opposed to being left up to some rules drafted by politicians!
+At the end of the day, having a will and proper estate planning in place will serve to simplify matters for your family upon your death.
+It is the only effective way to ensure that your estate and entitlements go where you intend for them to go.
+This is as opposed to being left up to some rules drafted by politicians!